thekoc11/NamedEntityLanguageModel/README.md

 ##### 2. To train entity composite model we use python3 main_ori_with_type.py.
 ##### 3. At inference, we use inference.py.

 ##### 4. To reproduce our result, simply run 'python3 inference_loaded.py' of [full_pretrained_project](https://drive.google.com/drive/folders/1VhFvOHDQcTV7_gJ5BhAqccG4otRWIdLY?usp=sharing) which will use the already trained models.
 In this version, we also show that with our joint inference schema, AWD_LSTM itself can work suffciiently well and replace the entity composite model.
-And note that we used nltk tokenizer while annotationg the types in this version.
+Also note that we used nltk tokenizer while annotationg the types in this version.
 So it is slightly different than our current release.

 ##### 5. The corresponding data are in awd-lstm-lm/data folder in link shared above.

 ##### 6. The uncleaned datasets are also relesead for future challenge (can be found in awd-lstm-lm/recipies/data/corpus in the google drive path shared above)

 #### 7. The the code corpus can be found at [here](https://drive.google.com/drive/folders/1DJev2PwKBAPlUMy-OsT4kKVlTM1Mj_XN?usp=sharing).
 Although We report basic LSTM performance in the paper running the AWD_LSTM model on this dataset should give better result.
 To reproduce our result, run with inference3.py from [here](https://drive.google.com/drive/folders/1fY0n89bWE_vGwKgNYWAhY_4_HjNLlwXy?usp=sharing).
+Please note that, for the code corpus,  as variable scope is limited to each method, the context is initialized anew for each method instance.

 #### If you use this code or data or our results in your research, please cite: